 The craftsmen at Iowa-based Vande Rose Farms slow-smoke their thick-cut bacon with brown sugar, salt, and pepper.
 But perhaps more importantly is what their family farm suppliers don’t use.
-The heritage breed Duroc hogs their bacon is made from aren’t given antibiotics or hormones and eat a vegetarian diet of corn and soybeans.
+The heritage breed Duroc hogs the brand’s bacon is made from aren’t given antibiotics or hormones and eat a vegetarian diet of corn and soybeans.
 Oh, and you won’t find any water or phosphates — cheater ingredients used to get the flavor of artisanal bacon — in these strips.

 Snake River Farms

-Coming in both uncut (slab) and cut form, Snake River Farms Kurobuta bacon is lightly cured and made from 100 percent Berkshire pork belly and offers a wonderful amount of both marbling and meat.
+Coming in both uncut (slab) and cut form, Snake River Farms Kurobuta bacon is lightly cured and made from 100% Berkshire pork belly and offers a wonderful amount of both marbling and meat.
 The Japanese term for the pig, Kurobuta, is akin to Kobe beef and indicates the high quality of the meat.
 We prefer the slab bacon as it allows us to customize the cuts that we need, from slices for burgers and sandwiches to thick cubes for soups and other dishes.

 North Country Smokehouse

 Made by one of the last family-run smokehouses in the country, North Country Smokehouse bacon is a farmhouse-style bacon that is first cured in real maple syrup and spices before being smoked over Applewood and Cherrywood to create a rich, rustic flavor.
 North Country uses antibiotic-free pork and eschews preservatives and nitrites.
-Our pick is their thick-cut Applewood smoked bacon.
+Our pick is the brand’s thick-cut Applewood smoked bacon.